RecipeShare Test Kitchen

 Tick off pantry items you already have

-Serving Size: 1 piece with sauce
+Serving Size: 1 portion (about 2 pieces with sauce and topping)

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.